ekbotekaustubh/namaste-react/README.md

 - Parcel bundle the application in one file. but it will be a problem that if application is big and bundled in one file.
   It will take time to load.
 Same case with small application and multiple bundles.
   So Parcel will help you to create bundle chunks and this is called as Chunking, code splitting, dynamic Bundling, lazy loading, dynamic importing.
+- Styled components
+    - Material UI
+    - Bootstrap
+    - Chakra UI
+    - Ant Design
+    - Tailwind